 >I’m not much of a morning person.
 I love sleep, and if I could, I would stay in bed until 9 a.m. every day.
-That being said, I’m trying to become more into the morning.
-Thus, a recent Inc. article discussing the morning rituals of leaders caught my eye.
+That being said, I’m really trying to switch up my a.m. especially after reading a recent Inc. article discussing the morning rituals of leaders.
 Life coach Sylvia LaFair has come up with a list of simple things one can do to start the day off right.
-These are tasks her clients do to have a more effective and positive day, which, according to LaFair, means also “being able to handle disappointments and conflicts with more grace and ease.”
+And that’s the side of the bed I want to wake up on.
+These are the things she tasks her clients do to have a more effective and positive day, which, according to LaFair, means also “being able to handle disappointments and conflicts with more grace and ease.”
 Wondering what they are?
-Below are the morning rituals that leaders swear by.
+Below she shares the morning rituals leaders swear by.

-- Have a smoothie.
-Apparently Bill Clinton has one every morning.
+5. Have a smoothie.
+Apparently, Bill Clinton has one every morning.
 Experiment with different flavors!

 6. Pass on the coffee.
 If you want a caffeine buzz, drink green tea instead.

 7. Write in a journal.
 Write free-form or make a list of things you are grateful for.

 8. Smile at your family (or yourself, if you’re alone).
 LaFair says “just the act of moving your lips into an upward position sets lots of internal hormones into action that defeat negative stress.
 Not in a smiley mood?
 Fake it till you make it.”